NavigationContentFooter

 ages = soup.find_all(class_="age")

-Using the AWS python sdk boto3, connect to the SQS queue and push the title and url of articles published less than 15 minutes ago.
+Using the AWS python sdk boto3, connect to the queue and push the title and url of articles published less than 15 minutes ago.

 sqs = boto3.client(